 Paul said: “You may believe there’s nothing wrong with what you are doing, but keep it between yourself and God.
 Blessed are those who don’t feel guilty for doing something they have decided is right.”
 “But if you have doubts about whether or not you should eat something, you are sinning if you go ahead and do it.
 For you are not following your convictions.
 If you do anything you believe is not right, you are sinning” Romans 14:22-23 New Living Translation (NLT)

-We have depended on God’s grace, not on our own human wisdom.
+We have depended on God’s grace, not our human wisdom.
 “My message and my preaching were not with persuasive words of wisdom, but with a demonstration of the Spirit’s power,” “so that your faith would not rest on men’s wisdom, but on God’s power.”
 “Among the mature, however, we speak a message of wisdom—but not the wisdom of this age or of the rulers of this age, who are coming to nothing.”
-“That is how we have conducted ourselves before the world, and especially toward you.” sincerity that is from God—not in worldly wisdom, but in the grace of God.
+“That is how we have conducted ourselves before the world, and especially toward you.” sincerity is from God—not in worldly wisdom, but in the grace of God.
 1Corinthian 2:4-6; 2Corinthians 1:12(NIV)

 God will always love and care for us no matter what choice in life we are in.
-It is our free will but, if we keep on disobeying His Will, we deprive ourselves of God’s glorious richness, and walking apart from God only favors the evil to control our lives.
+It is our free will, but if we keep disobeying His Will, we deprive ourselves of God’s glorious richness, and walking apart from God only favors the evil to control our lives.
 The absence of God is the presence of evil!
-We need a direction and involvement of God in our life and if we are willing to be transformed.
+We need the direction and involvement of God in our life and if we are willing to be transformed.
 He will transform us and give us a new heart.
 “I will give you a new heart and put a new spirit in you; I will remove from you your heart of stone and give you a heart of flesh.”
 Ezekiel 36:26

 “God is our refuge and strength, an ever-present help in trouble” “The name of the Lord is a strong tower; the righteous run into it and are safe.”
 “Do not grieve, for the joy of the Lord is your strength” “That he would grant you, according to the riches of his glory, to be strengthened with might by his Spirit in the inner man; that Christ may dwell in your hearts by faith.”
 1Psalm.
 46:1-3, 2Proverbs 18:10, 3Nehemiah 8:10, 4Ephesians 3: 16- 17

-After the testimony of conscience, God will look into our hearts and weighs our motives: “A person may think their own ways are right, but the LORD weighs the heart.”
+After the testimony of Conscience, God will look into our hearts and weighs our motives: “A person may think their ways are right, but the LORD weighs the heart.”
 “All the ways of a man are pure in his own eyes, but the Lord weighs the spirit” “I the Lord search the heart and examine the mind, to reward each person according to their conduct, according to what their deeds deserve.”
 1Proverbs 21:2, 2Proverbs 16:2(ESV); Jeremiah 17:10(NIV)

-“But the LORD said to Samuel, “Do not look on his appearance or on the height of his stature, because I have rejected him.
+“But the LORD said to Samuel, “Do not look on his appearance or the height of his stature, because I have rejected him.
 For the LORD sees not as man sees: man looks on the outward appearance, but the LORD looks on the heart.”
 1Samuel 16:7(ESV)

-We have to remember that God’s thought is not our thought, and His judgment is according to His ways.
-The Scriptures are very clear about the two nature of the child of God; Flesh and Spirit: The “That which is born of the flesh is flesh, and that which is born of the Spirit is spirit.”
+We must remember that God’s thought is not our own, and His judgment is according to His ways.
+The Scriptures are very clear about the two natures of the child of God; Flesh and Spirit: “That which is born of the flesh is flesh, and that which is born of the Spirit is spirit.”
 (NIV); “Humans can reproduce only human life, but the Holy Spirit gives birth to spiritual life John3:6.”
-(NLT); Are we going to be judged in the flesh or in the spirit?
-John uttered “Spirit gives life”, Jesus said, “God is a Spirit and we should respect Him in Spirit and in Truth.”
+(NLT); Are we going to be judged in the flesh or the spirit?
+John uttered, “Spirit gives life,” Jesus said, “God is a Spirit, and we should respect Him in Spirit and Truth.”

-When we come to the Father by faith in His Son Jesus we will not perish but have eternal life, the fulfillment of God’s Promise in John 3:16. “because we know that the one who raised the Lord Jesus from the dead will also raise us with Jesus and present us with you to himself.”
+When we come to the Father by faith in His Son Jesus, we will not perish but have eternal life, the fulfillment of God’s Promise in John 3:16. “because we know that the one who raised the Lord Jesus from the dead will also raise us with Jesus and present us with you to himself.”
 (2 Corinthians 4:14)